-Mployer Advisor answers all of your questions about employee benefits consultants, from the services they provide to how they get paid.
-Discover the information and resources you need to choose the right employee benefits consultant for your company.
+Mployer Advisor answers all of your questions about benefits consultants, from the services they provide to how they get paid.
+Discover FAQs, information and resources to help you choose the right employee benefits consultant for your company.

 An employee benefits consultant helps an employer create and implement the best benefit plan design for their employees at the right cost.

 Employee benefits consultants are usually insurance brokers.
 They have expertise at developing custom benefit plans that span across medical to disability, life and in some cases voluntary benefits, retirement plan options, employee compensation and leave benefits.

 Having the right employee benefits consultant can save you money and give you the most strategic benefit package for your human capital goals.